 At the core of the pneumatic system lies the air compressor and air tank array.
-The idea is to use a standard paintball gun compressed air tanks to store the air of and power out pneumatic system.
+The plan is to use small SCUBA tanks to store the air and power the pneumatic system.
 These tanks will work great for this design because of their relatively high volume capacity and exceptional psi rating.
 The air tanks used on the robot will be aligned in a parallel such that the air storage capacity of the robot can be increased dramatically.
 The current configuration is utilizes a two-tank, 0.5 gal system.
 However, expansion of this array into a four-tank 1.0 gal system may become possible in the future.
 The main limiting factor in this approach is the physical space that each tank consumes.

 The air compressor being used is a model rated for 200 psi from the manufacturer VIAir.
+Team 23 has maintained correspondence with VIAIR for a time, and has recently obtained a sponsorship from the company.
+In doing so, VIAir shipped a best-in-class portable air compressor to the team at no cost.
 This model has the ability to fill a 2.5 gal tank to 150 psi in approximately 3 minutes.
 This fill time is much too long to be viable in this competition, however a significantly smaller tank will be used on the competing robot.
 It was calculated that this compressor would be able to fill a 0.5 gal tank to just shy of 200 psi in 58 seconds.
 This is perfectly suited to the competition and it is for this reason that the VIAir 480C compressor will be used on the robot.